 Performances are great.
 Dharmendra, Balraaj Saahni, Jayant (as the army brigadier) and the child artist playing the role of Angmo’s younger brother have done marvellously.
 Alongwith them, there are Vijay Anand, Sudhir, Sanjay, Mac Mohan and many more actors playing the roles of the tired and wounded soldiers and all of them have done exceedingly well infusing life into the respective characters.
 Priya Rajvansh debuted through this movie and though she looks pretty, her acting limitations are evident.
 Perhaps it’s been a reason behind her not doing movies of any director other than Chetan Anand in her career.
 There are several female characters in cameos who have created a strong impact in the movie despite being present in odd scenes only.

-With another Independence Day around and the threats for the country and the countrymen increasing day-by-day from different sides, I recall this classic movie which is not only a memorable experience to watch but also something to feel and preserve in one’s heart forever.
+With another Independence Day around and the threats for the country and the countrymen increasing day-by-day from different sides (especially from China, the villain of Haqeeqat), I recall this classic movie which is not only a memorable experience to watch but also something to feel and preserve in one’s heart forever.

 © Copyrights reserved